-Rapid Enzymatic Assay ("REA") technology enables the rapid detection of metabolites in blood and urine in assay formats that are easy-to-use and deliver quantitative or semi-quantitative results.
+Rapid Enzymatic Assay ("REA") technology enables the rapid detection of metabolites in blood and urine in assay formats that are easy-to-use and deliver quantitative or semiquantitative results.
 Products that employ REA technology are primarily intended for pharmaceutical, nutritional and over-the-counter ("OTC") markets.
-Akers has three United States patents (8,808,639; 8,003,061; 8,425,859) for this technology covering our Tri-Cholesterol "Check" test, along with one US patent application pending.
+Akers has three U.S. patents for this technology covering our Tri-Cholesterol "Check" test.